jayantgulati/AWS-Multi-Tier-Architecture-using-Terraform/README.md

    `terraform destroy`

-3. Type yes to confirm and proceed with the destruction.
+3. Type `yes` to confirm and proceed with the destruction.

+# Conclusion

+Congratulations!
+You've successfully deployed a multi-tier architecture on AWS using Terraform.
+This setup offers a scalable and highly available infrastructure for your applications.
+Be sure to follow AWS best practices and security guidelines when deploying your production workloads.